Kr0wZ/htb-aws/README.md

 ## Potential errors

-In case of errors in the scripts you can manually delete the created resources from the AWS console ()
+In case of errors in the scripts you can manually delete the created resources from the AWS console (look at the IDs in the configuration file).